-Did wePreviously, Ddesign review is was required only within the Mountain House Specific Plan area for residential development.
+Previously, design review was required within the Mountain House Specific Plan area for residential development.
 However, due to the incorporation of the Mountain House area as of July 1, 2024, the design review process will not be continued for any residential projects within the County.
-T and For commercial projects, design review is required within Woodbridge and Lockeford historic area for commercial projects.
+For commercial projects, design review is required within Woodbridge and Lockeford historic area.
 In the Woodbridge area, a design review project is also required for any changes to historic structures and for existing uses that expand the floor area by 25 percent or more.
-Additionally, a design review process is required for projects within the Stockton Metropolitan Airport Special Purpose Plan area, which are primarily industrial areas with some commercial Thedevelopments.
+Additionally, a design review process is required for projects within the Stockton Metropolitan Airport Special Purpose Plan area, which are primarily industrial areas with some commercial developments.
 For projects in this area, a Zoning Compliance Review is required for new construction or an increase in the intensity of use for an existing building.
 For these projects, the review is made by the Stockton Metropolitan Airport Design Review Committee, made up of representatives from several departments.
-A meeting is held if necessary The County maintains maintained a three-member Design Review Committee responsible for reviewing all development applications, including all discretionary and ministerial permits, for consistency with the design guidelines set forth in the Mountain House Specific Plan.
-Design review focuses focused on compliance with the standards set forth in the Mountain House Specific Plan.
-Several development projects in the Mountain House Specific Plan area have gone-went through the design review process.
-The time required to complete each of these reviews varies-varied depending on the type of review or permit involved, but generally ranges-ranged from 30 to 90 days following the submittal of a completed application and materials.
+A meeting is held if necessary The County maintained a three-member Design Review Committee responsible for reviewing all development applications, including all discretionary and ministerial permits, for consistency with the design guidelines set forth in the Mountain House Specific Plan.
+Design review focused on compliance with the standards set forth in the Mountain House Specific Plan.
+Several development projects in the Mountain House Specific Plan area went through the design review process.
+The time required to complete each of these reviews varied depending on the type of review or permit involved, but generally ranged from 30 to 90 days following the submittal of a completed application and materials.